awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 ```bash
 aws autoscaling create-auto-scaling-group --auto-scaling-group-name EC2SpotWorkshopASG --min-size 4 --max-size 20 --desired-capacity 8 --vpc-zone-identifier "${SUBNET_1},${SUBNET_2},${SUBNET_3}" --capacity-rebalance --mixed-instances-policy file://asg-policy.json
 ```
+{{% /expand %}}

-6.) **How can I select a mix of instance types of different sizes in my Auto Scaling group?**
+{{%expand "6.
+How can you select a mix of instance types of different sizes in your Auto Scaling group?" %}}
  To create an Auto Scaling group with specific/individual instance types, you can use a *json* file that is given below.
 The example uses m5.large, c5.large, r5.large, m5.xlarge, c5.xlarge, and r5.xlarge.
 Note the use of the instance weights to indicate the unit weight contribution for each instance.
-In our example, we have used the number of vcpu's as a indicator of the unit.
+In this example, you use the number of VCPUs as a indicator of the unit.

 ```
 cat <<EoF > ./asg-policy.json